huangeddie/GymGo/README.md

 ```

 # Scoring
-We use simple area scoring to determine the winner.
+We use Trump Taylor scoring, a simple area scoring, to determine the winner.
 A player's _area_ is defined as the number of empty points a
 player's pieces surround plus the number of player's pieces on the board.
 The _winner_ is the player with the larger
 area (a game is tied if both players have an equal amount of area on the board).